-According to Dr. David Smadja, leader of the research team, the eye-drops could revolutionize ophthalmological and optometry treatments of patients suffering from myopia, hyperopia and other refractory conditions.
+According to Dr. David Smadja, leader of the research team, eye drops could revolutionize ophthalmological and optometry treatments of patients suffering from myopia, hyperopia, and other refractory conditions.

-This isn’t the first time though that the use of nanotechnology in eye-drops was investigated.
+This isn’t the first time though that the use of nanotechnology in eye drops was investigated.
 Increasing research in this field has opened new doors in the field of medicine and surgery.
 There has been significant research done already to develop nanotechnology-based systems to treat ocular diseases.

 Researchers at UCL Institute of Opthalmology, London, demonstrated the possibility of creating formulations of tiny nanoparticles loaded with the AMD (age-related macular degeneration) drug Avastin.
-The resulting eye-drops can be safely and effectively used in patients compared to injecting drugs into the eyes, which is often uncomfortable.
+The resulting eye drops can be safely and effectively used in patients compared to injecting drugs into the eyes, which is often uncomfortable.

 In another experiment, researchers from National Taiwan Ocean University developed carbon quantum dots covered with spermidine to treat bacterial eye infections.
 The researchers believe that the new quantum dots has a good potential to be used in eye drops to kill antibiotic-resistant bacteria that cause keratitis.